 Also, try going for smaller denominations because the larger ones might be difficult to sell.
 If you have enough funds to buy 10 ounces of gold bullions, buy ten bullions of one ounce each, not one ten-ounce bullion.
-You can buy it directly from the US gold bureau, US mint, from precious metal dealers, from websites like APMEX, and even from a gold ATM.
+You can buy it directly from the US gold bureau, US mint, from precious metal dealers, and even from a gold ATM.
 The last one is tricky to find, and the price might usually be above the spot price.

 Gold coins can be divided into two broad categories.
 They can be bullion coins (like American Gold Eagle), which are slightly more expensive and might not be as pure as the gold bars.
 But they are still relatively predictable investments (especially if you know the purity level).
 The other types of gold coins include vintage coins that might fetch a higher price because of their historical value.
 But they are unpredictable, difficult to sell, and are more akin to collectibles than a commodity investment.

 Gold has been used as jewelry for millennia, and gold jewelry pieces are usually passed down from generation to generation.
 But it's not an ideal investment because, in most cases, it's significantly less pure than gold bars.
 Also, jewelry is more expensive than the value of gold it can be melted down to, because it comes with the cost of craftsmanship.